<> <> <> <>

 However, it’s believed that people with narcolepsy have a shortage of an important protein called hypocretin that regulates arousal, wakefulness, and appetite.

-“Theories suggest a deficiency in a brain protein called hypocretin or as a result of a person’s overactive immune system mounting an attack against the body’s own brain cells,” says Dr. Harvey
+“Theories suggest a deficiency in a brain protein called hypocretin or as a result of a person’s overactive immune system mounting an attack against the body’s own brain cells,” says Dr Harvey, “Another likely factor is a genetic brain abnormality that’s usually inherited.”

-Healthline also suggests external factors like stress, exposure to chemicals and severe infections as possible causes.
+Healthline also suggests external factors like stress, exposure to chemicals and severe infections as possible causes [5].

 So what are the treatments for narcolepsy?

 There’s currently no cure or prevention for narcolepsy.
 The good news is that the symptoms can be controlled through therapy to manage emotions along with medication.
-Stimulants can improve the daytime drowsiness, and antidepressants can help with the cataplexy and REM symptoms.

 Dr Harvey says: “Appropriately managed, most people with narcolepsy can lead a near-normal lifestyle.”

-The sufferer will likely need to make some lifestyle adjustments such as scheduling daytime naps, avoiding over-stimulating activities, and avoiding situations where accidents can occur—driving, swimming, smoking, and certain types of work among others.
+The sufferer will likely need to make some lifestyle adjustments such as scheduling daytime naps, avoiding over-stimulating activities, and avoiding situations where accidents can occur — driving, swimming, smoking, and certain types of work among others.

 How is narcolepsy diagnosed?